Isaias66/Abraxas/userstories.md

 Acceptance Test: A UI that takes up no more than 1/8th of the screen but can still provide all the neccesary game information to make it effective.

+## 7: Enviroment
+As a consumer I would like to see an engaging enviroment where the levels make sense with the theme of the game.

+Elaboration: Some modern games can have engaging characters but fail to have and enviroment that the player can really imerse themselves in with those characters.
+I would like to see a character that engages well with the enviroment and an envirment that we, as the playerbase, can feel connected to through the character.

+Effort Estimation: 8-12 hours

+Constraints: none

+Acceptance: A character that fits well into the enviroment and an enviroment that the character can connect to.

+## 8: Enemies

+As a consumer I would prefer to not see the typical enemies that most games tend to have.

+Elaboration: Most games have a bandit, ghost, or skeleton, I would prefer to see enemies that work well with the enviroment.
+If we are in a castle some knights would work or maybe a wizard.
+Granted if we are in a dungeon a skeleton would make sense but if we are in the woods a skeleton would more than likely not be wondering around.

+Constaints: None

+Acceptance Test: Enemies that would naturally be in a given enviroment and different enemies as the enviroment changes.